JohnTasto/benford/README.md

 const benford = (min, max) => Math.exp(uniform(Math.log(min), Math.log(max)))
 ```

 That's it.
-Either `npm i -S bengen` if you like dependencies, or just copy and paste the above code.
+Either `npm i -S benford` if you like dependencies, or just copy and paste the above code.

 ## Todo